Dutasteride · Month 3 · Norwood 3 Vertex

 Month 3 can provide early stabilization clues with clean comparison rules.
 For crown thinning appears alongside early frontal recession, your focus is stabilization direction with lower reaction to short noise.

 At three months, dutasteride is approaching therapeutic steady state and early stabilization signals may begin appearing in your trend data.
 Do not over-interpret small movements in either direction.
 The goal at this checkpoint is to confirm your tracking process is consistent enough to produce a trustworthy six-month read.
+It is very common for dutasteride users to experience a lingering initial shed as affected follicles execute a synchronized cycle reset.
+While this can look discouraging in the mirror, your macro tracking photos will help contextualize that this shedding is diffuse and temporary.
+Keep your adherence notes detailed, as missing a dose of dutasteride doesn't impact serum levels as rapidly as finasteride, but building the habit remains critical.
 Tracking Norwood 3 Vertex requires monitoring two independent zones, the crown and the frontal hairline, which can respond to treatment at different rates.
 Crown photos are especially sensitive to overhead lighting changes, so a fixed setup is essential.

 Recommended cadence: Weekly or biweekly captures with monthly scoring and notes.
 Decide whether the trend is stabilizing, improving, or unclear.